 The medieval Jewish commentators Rabbi David Kimchi (b.
 1160) and Rabbi Levi Gershon (b.
-1288), writing in opposition to the early rabbis insisted that the two clauses of the vow should be treated as distinct promises based on observing the well known grammatical rule that the connective particle Vav (&), while usually conjunctive, is often used as a disjunctive and can mean "or," when there is a second proposition.
+1288), writing in opposition to the early Sages insisted that the two clauses of the vow should be treated as distinct promises based on observing the well known grammatical rule that the connective particle Vav (&), while usually conjunctive, is often used as a disjunctive and can mean "or," when there is a second proposition.
 Bullinger points to many passages in the Tanakh where just such a translation is given in modern versions (e.g. Gen 41:44, Ex 20:4; 21:15-18; Num 16:14; 22:26; and Deut 3:24).
 Clarke, Edersheim and Morris likewise support the disjunctive clause viewpoint.

-Kimchi and Gershon also pointed out that it is never said of an animal burnt-offering, that it "shall be the LORD'S," for the simple reason that as a burnt-offering, it is such.
-But the expression is used when human beings are consecrated to Adonai, as in the case of the firstborn among Israel and of Levi (Num 3:12-13).
+Kimchi and Gershon also pointed out that it is never said of an animal burnt-offering, that it "shall be ADONAI's," for the simple reason that as a burnt-offering, it is such.
+But the expression is used when human beings are consecrated to ADONAI, as in the case of the firstborn among Israel and of Levi (Num 3:12-13).
 It is simply incomprehensible that Jephthah would have deliberately made a vow in which he planned human sacrifice.
 Jephthah apparently trusted in the providence of God to oversee the matter since the offering was for Him.

 In his comment on verse 31 Morris suggests "whatever first came forth would be dedicated to the Lord.
 If a person came out (Jephthah was probably thinking of a servant), he or she would be dedicated to God's service at the Tabernacle, as Samuel would later be (1Sam 1:11).
 If an animal came out, it would be offered as a burnt offering.
 Jephthah apparently kept small flocks of clean animals in his "house" (enclosed area where he lived), and fully expected it to be one of these."

 Of course, we don't know what would have happened if he had not vowed.
 In fact, the vow appears to have great importance in the victory against the Ammonites.
 Jephthah had prefaced his vow with the condition, "If You will indeed give the sons of Ammon into my hand" (v.
-31), and the record goes on to affirm, "the LORD gave them into his hand" (v.
+31), and the record goes on to affirm, "ADONAI gave them into his hand" (v.
 32).
-There seems to be a causal link between these two statements and God would not have granted victory and deliverance if Jephthah had truly intended human sacrifice.
+There seems to be a causal link between these two statements, and God would not have granted victory and deliverance if Jephthah had truly intended human sacrifice.
 The omniscient God's approval is manifested in a very great victory that netted twenty captured cities (verse 33).

 Pitiable Father, 11:34-40

 The next part of the story is the focus of considerable discussion about the fate of Jephthah's daughter.
-Some scholars take no definitive position with respect to Jephthah's actions toward his daughter (Brown, Bruce, NIBD and Stuneck), but others believe that Jephthah took his daughter's life (Barclay, Green, Harrison, Henry, Ridall, and Stern).
+Some scholars take no definitive position with respect to Jephthah's actions toward his daughter (Brown, Bruce, NIBD and Stuneck), but others believe that Jephthah took his daughter's life (Barclay, Green, Harrison, Henry, Rashi, Ridall, and Stern).
 However, a number of scholars (Archer, Clarke, Edersheim, Keil, Morris, Wesley and Young) dissent from this interpretation and I find their reasons quite compelling.

 No sooner does Jephthah return home than the reader learns with sickening realization that the daughter is the first one to greet him.
 Her celebratory mood quickly transforms his countenance into genuine anguish.
 He never expected that the dearest thing to him in all the world should be the very cause of so much pain.
 By the grace of God Jephthah's daughter demonstrated the character of her father with a maturity found in so few Bible characters.
 She reminded her father that his vow to the Lord must take precedence over her own wishes.
 Perhaps she accepted the law of the firstborn as applying to her life: "Sanctify to Me every firstborn, the first offspring of every womb among the sons of Israel, both of man and beast; it belongs to Me."
 (Ex 13:2).
 She loved her father so much that she surrendered her life's expectations rather than risking that God would punish her father for failing to carry out his vow.